zlewe/cubercnn_3d_det/README.md

-# Omni3D & Cube R-CNN
+# Omni3D & Cube R-CNN (ROS Integration)

 [![Support Ukraine](https://img.shields.io/badge/Support-Ukraine-FFD500?style=flat&labelColor=005BBB)](https://opensource.fb.com/support-ukraine)

+## ROS Node
+This is a modification to enable Cube R-CNN to be used in ROS (tested in ROS Noetic)

+* Note: Dependent on custom ros messages type (for publishing detections)

 **Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild**